 Even if you do everything above flawlessly, things could still go wrong.
 Basements can be finicky environments, so you’ll want to make adjustments as needed.
 Warmer outdoor temperatures may mean your basement needs less heating to meet the needs of your plants and vice versa.

 One season’s basement garden may not necessarily be another season’s basement garden.
 It’s important to monitor the environment and adjust as needed, but be careful not to make drastic changes to avoid shocking your plants.
 Basement gardens can be viable greenhouse environments as long as you do everything you can to meet the needs of your plants.
+Keep in mind that there will be a fair amount of upkeep involved throughout the season.
+You’ll want to regularly check for pests, sweep up any fallen leaves, and repot as necessary.

 However, if you are interested in other types of gardens, check out this article on English Garden to help you decide whether you should start setting up this kind of garden.